- Graduate Faculty

 Procedure for Requesting Graduate Lecturers

 - Eligible faculty members must hold the terminal degree normally accepted for academic employment in the discipline OR have achieved some extraordinary accomplishments as determined by the graduate committee of the nominee’s department.

 Using the request form for graduate lecturers, the recommendation must be endorsed by both the departmental graduate committee and the department chair/head.
-Submit the following to the Dean of Graduate Education for approval: (1) The nomination form with signatures and (2) the nominee’s curriculum vitae.
+Submit the following to the Dean of Graduate Education for approval: (1) The nomination form with signatures, (2) the nominee’s curriculum vitae, and (3) a memo from Graduate Committee Chair explaining the reasons for the nomination.

 SOURCE: Graduate Council Minutes (September 8, 1982; January 17, 2019)

 Special Committee Members

 Students may request the appointment of a faculty member from another institution outside the University of Nebraska system to serve on their supervisory committee.
 These external “special” members must hold a terminal degree appropriate to the discipline and have academic accomplishments comparable to the criteria for Graduate Faculty.
 Special Members are appointed as voting members of the supervisory committee and must be willing to participate in the student’s doctoral program in a manner consistent with this role.
 The Special Member may serve as one of the two appointed readers; but may not serve as committee chair, co-chair, or outside representative.

 Procedure for Requesting Special Committee Members

 Special Members are appointed on an individual student committee basis; a separate nomination must be submitted for each supervisory committee on which a Special Member intends to serve.
 In addition, only one Special Member may serve on each supervisory committee, and the committee must include a minimum of four members of the Graduate Faculty.

 Using the request form for special members, the nomination must be endorsed by both the supervisory committee chair and the departmental graduate committee chair.
 Submit the following to the Dean of Graduate Education for approval: (1) The nomination form with signatures and (2) the nominee’s curriculum vitae.

 SOURCE: Graduate Council Minutes (September 28, 1995; February 12, 2009)